-We cannot predict the occurrence of certain future events that might adversely affect the reported value of goodwill and other intangible assets, which totaled \$37.1 million at December 31, 2008.
+We cannot predict the occurrence of certain future events that might adversely affect the reported value of goodwill and other intangible assets, which totaled \$37.7 million at December 31, 2009.
 Such events may include strategic decisions made in response to economic and competitive conditions, the impact of the economic environment on our base of buyers and sellers or material negative changes in our relationships with material customers.

 Income taxes.
-We account for income taxes in accordance with SFAS No. 109, Accounting for Income Taxes.
-This statement requires an asset and liability approach for measuring deferred taxes based on temporary differences between the financial statement and income tax bases of assets and liabilities existing at each balance sheet date using enacted tax rates for the years in which the taxes are expected to be paid or recovered.
+We account for income taxes using the asset and liability approach for measuring deferred taxes based on temporary differences between the financial statement and income tax bases of assets and liabilities existing at each balance sheet date using enacted tax rates for the years in which the taxes are expected to be paid or recovered.
 A valuation allowance is provided to reduce the deferred tax assets to a level that we believe will more likely than not be realized.
 The resulting net deferred tax asset reflects management's estimate of the amount that will be realized.

-We adopted the provisions of FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48") on October 1, 2007.
-The adoption of FIN 48 did not impact our financial position or results of operations.
-We have concluded that there were no uncertain tax positions identified during our analysis.
+We adopted the provisions of authoritative guidance issued by the FASB related to accounting for uncertainty in income taxes on October 1, 2007.
+The adoption of this new authoritative guidance did not impact the Company's financial position or results of operations.
+The Company has concluded that there were no uncertain tax positions identified during its analysis.